DanielBlazek18/networkinglabs/sr-te/README.md

       reflector local-discriminator 100.64.0.3
 ```

-Both SR-TE policies are successfully monitored using S-BFD, and the corresponding sessions are UP on the router `pe1`:
+Verification - Both S-BFD sessions for the SR-TE policies are UP on the router `pe1`:
 ```
 pe1#sh bfd peers
 VRF name: default